Righto, having more fun than a human being should be allowed to have Rush Limbaugh with a final busy broadcast hour of the EIB network today.

 He's just in this.

-And they're telling themselves that all of you people supporting Trump are gonna be just devastated and sad, and you're gonna end up feeling betrayed and used when Trump gets out, leaving you high and dry, and they're worried you're gonna be so mad you're just not gonna vote in the next election.
+And they're telling themselves that all of you people supporting Trump are going to be just devastated and sad, and you're going to end up feeling betrayed and used when Trump gets out, leaving you high and dry.

-It's gonna be handed to Hillary.
+It's going to be handed to Hillary.

 That's the fear they have of what Trump ultimately represents.